A quick overview of what we'll be doing in this class.

 You already know what variables are.
 They're just names for things.
 They're the building blocks of programming.

-I'm going to add a bit of flexibility to our script by introducing Or.
+Let's add a bit of flexibility to our Python script by introducing Or.

 Even better than ==, In is one of my favorite ways to do an If statement in Python.